There is a lot you can do in your home to keep your energy bills down.

 If you rent from a housing association you can ask them about their plans to improve the energy efficiency of your home.

-Smart meters are the new generation of gas and electricity meters which will replace the traditional meters in our homes.
-Every home in England, Scotland and Wales is being offered a smart meter by their energy supplier, at no extra cost, between now and 2020.
+Smart meters are the new generation of gas and electricity meters that will replace the traditional meters in our homes.

 Council policies and plans